What Is the Value Added by Using Causal Machine Learning Methods in a Welfare Experiment Evaluation?: Results

 Using the decent selection of covariates and the tree estimator enables me to detect evidence for the theoretical hypothesis H2 (Table \ref{res2}, column (4)).
 I find evidence of positive and negative CATEs for the group with positive earnings below the FPL under AFDC.
 However, I still reject H3.
 Furthermore, I find evidence for negative CATEs for the group of unemployed AFDC participants.
 This is not possible because of the limited support for earnings.
 Using the kitchen sink controls and the tree estimator allows me to provide evidence for H2 and H3, but I still have to reject H1 because of negative CATEs for the unemployed, suggesting that increasing the number of covariates while maintaining the within-group constant effect modeling restriction does not allow me to provide empirical evidence for all theoretical hypotheses.

-In Figures \ref{sup1}, \ref{sup2}, and \ref{sup3} in the Online Appendix \ref{appB}, I document the relative MSE of the cross-validation samples.
+In Figures E.1-E.3 in the Online Appendix E, I document the relative MSE of the cross-validation samples.
 For the tree with the baseline controls, the relative MSE is almost flat.
 Regardless of how the tree estimator stratifies the sample, it never significantly outperforms the benchmark of homogeneous effects.
 The selected tree minimizes the MSE with 26 final leaves or 25 splits (as opposed to 21 groups in the local constant model).
-Figure \ref{sup4} in the Online Appendix \ref{appB} shows the structure of the tree with baseline controls.
+Figure E.4 in the Online Appendix E shows the structure of the tree with baseline controls.
 Of the 25 splits, 24 are based on previous earnings, and only one is based on the quarters elapsed.
-The relative MSE of the trees with the decent and kitchen sink covariates is never saturated (see Figures \ref{sup2} and \ref{sup3} in the Online Appendix \ref{appB}).
+The relative MSE of the trees with the decent and kitchen sink covariates is never saturated (see Figures E.2 and E.§ in the Online Appendix E).
 Eventually, the tree estimators do not generate additional leaves because I impose the restriction that each leaf must have 50 observations, which further indicates that the modeling restriction of the within-group constant effects is not appropriate in the Jobs First case.
-Figures \ref{sup5} and \ref{sup6} in the Online Appendix \ref{appB} show the complex structure of the trees with the decent and kitchen sink covariates.
+Figures E.5 and E.6 in the Online Appendix E show the complex structure of the trees with the decent and kitchen sink covariates.
 Earnings and welfare history, as well as information about children, are important split variables.

 The forest and tree results are qualitatively similar when using the decent controls.
 However, using the forest estimator and the kitchen sink controls enables me to find empirical evidence supporting the theoretical hypotheses H1, H2, and H3.
 Accordingly, this is the only CML specification that provides evidence for the theoretical labor supply model.
 For the unemployed under AFDC, the estimated CATEs of the forests with kitchen sink covariates are sometimes positive and otherwise non-negative (Table \ref{res2}, column (3)).
 This result is empirical evidence supporting the theoretical hypothesis H1.
 For the group with positive earnings below the FPL under AFDC, the estimated CATEs are sometimes positive and sometimes negative (Table \ref{res2}, column (4)).
 This result represents empirical evidence for the theoretical hypothesis H2.
 For the groups with earnings above the FPL under AFDC, the estimated CATEs are sometimes negative and otherwise non-positive (Table \ref{res2}, columns (5) and (6)).
 This result is empirical evidence for the theoretical hypothesis H3.